amazeeio/docs/local_docker_development/os_x_cachalot.md

   amazeeio-cachalot version                 # display amazeeio_cachalot version
 ```

-### Adding ssh keys
+### Adding additional ssh keys

-Call the `addkey` command with the **absolute** path to the key you would like to add.
+`cachalot` will add `~/.ssh/id_rsa` per default to the Docker Environment, if you like to add another key, call the `addkey` command with the **absolute** path to the key you would like to add.
 In case this they is passphrase protected, it will ask for your passphrase.

     $ amazeeio-cachalot addkey /Users/amazeeio/.ssh/my_other_key